 Kalbarri is famous for its gorge, beautiful views and walks.
 Natures Window is well-known, but don’t stop there!
 Do one or two of the hikes, and walk down to the gorge and perhaps go swimming.

 Day 17: Kalbarri and Hutt Lagoon

-Spend some more time in Kalbarri, and as you leave go check out Hutt Lagoon.
+Spend some more time in Kalbarri and do the walks around the seacliffs.
+As you leave go check out Hutt Lagoon.
 It’s a pink lake!
 Crazy.
 Also, there is a guy that started his own sovereign nation nearby.
 Go check it out to get your passport stamped and meet a king.

 Day 18: Geraldton and Ellendale Pool